 Claims have been filed against the Company and certain of its affiliates in various jurisdictions across the United States by persons alleging bodily injury as a result of exposure to asbestos-containing products.
 Further information and detail on these claims is described in the Company's Annual Report on Form 10-K for the year ended December 31, 2016, in Note 19 therein, filed on February 28, 2017.
-During the first three months ended months of 2017, there were no material changes to the information described in the Form 10-K.
+During the first six months of 2017, there were no material changes to the information described in the Form 10-K.

 From time to time, the Company is involved in litigation related to claims arising out of the Company's operations in the ordinary course of business, including claims based on product liability, contracts, intellectual property, or other causes of action.
 Further information and detail on any potentially material litigation is as described in the Company's Annual Report on Form 10-K for the year ended December 31, 2016, in Note 19 therein, filed on February 28, 2017.
-Except as described below, there have been no material changes to the information described in the Form 10-K.
+Except as described below, there have been no material changes to the information described in the Form 10-K, including with respect to the litigation with Siemens described therein.